-The philosophy of Catholic education takes into consideration the total personality of the student in the imparting of knowledge.
+The vision of St. Stephen the Martyr Catholic School is to take into consideration the total personality of the student in the imparting of knowledge.
 There is unity of purpose springing from the students' oneness.
 The school is responsible for contributing to the total development of each student in terms of his origin, nature, and destiny.
 St. Stephen exists as a unit of the Mystical Body of Christ and as an institution of society.
 As such, its function is two-fold.
 First, it strives always to help the student grow in Christian love of God and all creatures, and secondly, it helps students in their search to find their full human potential.
 In order to obtain these goals we will: